Welcome to today's edition of the Rush 24-7 podcast.

 You know what those candidates were?

-They were navigating all through the night, avoiding tough issues, maneuvering through tough questions and trying not to answer them, steering clear of any core beliefs, giving a wide birth to real issues, changing course every time a new poll comes out.
+They were navigating all through the night, avoiding tough issues, maneuvering through tough questions and trying not to answer them, steering clear of any core beliefs, giving a wide berth to real issues, changing course every time a new poll comes out.

-I mean, Mrs. Clinton's already professional navigator.
+I mean, Mrs. Clinton's already a professional navigator.

-Would you entrust any of those people if you watched this last night with your family's health care?
+Would you entrust any of those people, if you watched this last night, with your family's health care?

 That people are about to do it.